apache/pulsar/site2/docs/client-libraries-go.md

 Parameter | Description | Default
 :---------|:------------|:-------
-`Topic` | The Pulsar {% popover topic %} to which the producer will publish messages |
+`Topic` | The Pulsar [topic](reference-terminology.md#topic) to which the producer will publish messages |
 `Name` | A name for the producer.
 If you don't explicitly assign a name, Pulsar will automatically generate a globally unique name that you can access later using the `Name()` method.
 If you choose to explicitly assign a name, it will need to be unique across *all* Pulsar clusters, otherwise the creation operation will throw an error. |
-`SendTimeout` | When publishing a message to a topic, the producer will wait for an acknowledgment from the responsible Pulsar {% popover broker %}.
+`SendTimeout` | When publishing a message to a topic, the producer will wait for an acknowledgment from the responsible Pulsar [broker](reference-terminology.md#broker).
 If a message is not acknowledged within the threshold set by this parameter, an error will be thrown.
 If you set `SendTimeout` to -1, the timeout will be set to infinity (and thus removed).
 Removing the send timeout is recommended when using Pulsar's [message de-duplication](cookbooks-deduplication.md) feature. | 30 seconds
-`MaxPendingMessages` | The maximum size of the queue holding pending messages (i.e. messages waiting to receive an acknowledgment from the {% popover broker %}).
+`MaxPendingMessages` | The maximum size of the queue holding pending messages (i.e. messages waiting to receive an acknowledgment from the [broker](reference-terminology.md#broker)).
 By default, when the queue is full all calls to the `Send` and `SendAsync` methods will fail *unless* `BlockIfQueueFull` is set to `true`. |
 `MaxPendingMessagesAcrossPartitions` | |
 `BlockIfQueueFull` | If set to `true`, the producer's `Send` and `SendAsync` methods will block when the outgoing message queue is full rather than failing and throwing an error (the size of that queue is dictated by the `MaxPendingMessages` parameter); if set to `false` (the default), `Send` and `SendAsync` operations will fail and throw a `ProducerQueueIsFullError` when the queue is full. | `false`
 `MessageRoutingMode` | The message routing logic (for producers on [partitioned topics](getting-started-concepts-and-architecture.md#partitioned-topics)).
 This logic is applied only when no key is set on messages.
 The available options are: round robin (`pulsar.RoundRobinDistribution`, the default), publishing all messages to a single partition (`pulsar.UseSinglePartition`), or a custom partitioning scheme (`pulsar.CustomPartition`). | `pulsar.RoundRobinDistribution`